phsworks/quotely-codebase/README.md

 ## Features

 - Discover quotes by searching for authors
-- Explore curated categories like Technology, Politics, Philosophy, and more
+- Explore quotes from different categories like Technology, Politics, Philosophy, and more
 - Save your favorite quotes in a personal collection
 - View quotes in an elegant, minimal UI designed for easy reading and navigation
 - Share quotes directly from the app